 One of the special things about this resource is that it offers a guide to inventors to help them sell their patented ideas faster and more effectively.
+It may not necessarily cover the entire procedure – like learning how to write a patent application or conducting a novelty search – but it’s pretty comprehensive for both sellers and buyers alike.
 As a seller, this is a particularly excellent perk.
 As a buyer, you can be assured that the inventors on the site are informed and able to get their ideas to you effectively.

 That said, there isn’t an immense list of patents to look through and choose from, so if you are a buyer with either a very specific vision or an interest in looking through a range of different patents, it may not be the best option on this list.

 The last free resource on this list would be a Canadian platform known as PCTXS.
 It gives buyers and sellers the option to license/sell and ask specific prices for International Patent Rights around the world.

 Membership is free and gives users the opportunity to perform detailed searches and post comprehensive listings.
 It also is excellent in terms of gathering all of the available and relevant information on a given PCT from WIPO (including opinions and search reports) to make for detailed PCT searches.

 Something to note is that PCTXS is not promising free service for all users in the future.
 Its priority is offering free service to nonprofits and universities, so make the most of it while it is still free to all!

 If you aren’t as concerned about cost with marketplace, you will have some more options!
 Plus, there is often a reason that services will charge a fee, so they’re definitely worth looking into (especially if you feel like you’ve been hitting a bit of a wall with your search).